SolP-Aleios/swag-docs/docs/api.md

 # OpenAPI 3 Demo

 This is a page to demo OpenAPI 3 docs in mkdocs.
+The below documentation was generated from an Open API spec in JSON format.

 ## Demo API Spec